 Pierce County road crews remove illegal signs from the right-of-way on a regular basis.
 Call (253) 798-6000 or complete the Request for Acton Form to report an illegal sign.

 Political signs are allowed under the Freedom of Speech.
-Candidates can find sign regulation information in the Pierce County Auditor's Election Guide for Candidates.
+Learn more about political signs under Temporary Signs in the Pierce County Code (18B.10.040).

 Sign removal by Pierce County